 We can speed up the establishment of rapport with our patients by making it a conscious, deliberate process and central to this is a technique known as active listening.
 This is discussed in more detail in a separate advice booklet in this series, which discusses communication skills.
 Many studies have demonstrated a close correlation between the ability of healthcare professionals to communicate effectively, and the likelihood of them facing complaints or of being sued.

-Prominent amongst these studies is the work of Dr Gerald Hickson, who highlighted differences in the attitudes and behaviour of doctors (in his original research, obstetricians) in the US who had never been sued, and those who had been sued frequently.
+Prominent amongst these studies is the work of Dr Gerald Hickson, who highlighted differences in the attitudes and behaviour of doctors (in his original research he studied a cohort of obstetricians) in the US who had never been sued, and those who had been sued frequently.
 The most significant differentiating feature between these groups was not the actual treatment provided, but the way in which it was delivered.
 The perceived characteristics of doctors who were most likely to be sued were:

-- An unwillingness to listen - An appearance of not having sufficient time for their patients, or of being rushed - An impression of detachment, disinterest or lack of respect for the patient - Perceived lack of care and concern - No 'small talk' - Any sense of arrogance on the part of the clinician.
+- an unwillingness to listen. - an appearance of not having sufficient time for their patients, or of being rushed. - an impression of detachment, disinterest or lack of respect for the patient - perceived lack of care and concern. - no 'small talk' - any sense of arrogance on the part of the clinician.

-This perception on the part of a patient, that a clinician is rushed and/or not listening, can arise for a variety of reasons.
+The perception by the patient that a clinician is rushed or not listening can arise for a variety of reasons.
 Interrupting patients when they are trying to tell their story is the surest way to give them the impression that you haven't got time for them, are trying to rush their consultations and are not really interested in what they have to say.